application-research/radiant-data-to-delta/README.md

 # Radiant MLHub Data to Delta

-A simple script to download datasets from Radiant MLHub and uploads all of them to Delta
+A simple script to download datasets from Radiant MLHub and uploads all of them to Delta.

+## Flow
+1 - Pull all datasets from Radiant
+2 - Download and save it on the host PC / server
+3 - Upload all extracted and decompressed content to Delta

+This will run multiple threads on the host server.

 ## Installation
 ```bash